Tractable Algorithms for Changepoint Detection in Player Performance Metrics: Introduction

 \section{Introduction}

 Aaron Judge, an outfielder for the New York Yankees, led Major League Baseball (MLB) in on-base percentage (OBP) during the 2024 season, finishing with an impressive OBP of .458 compared to the league average of .312.
-Early in the season, however, his OBP after his first 24 plate appearances (PA) was just .208, substantially lower than his end-of-season OPB.
+Early in the season, however, his OBP after his first 24 plate appearances was just .208, substantially lower than his end-of-season OBP.
 Intuitively, this discrepancy highlights the well-known issue that performance metrics based on small sample sizes can vary substantially, and that this variability typically decreases as sample size increases.
-This example naturally raises a fundamental question relevant not just in sports analytics but in any field that tracks performance over time: how can we efficiently detect meaningful changes in a metric, or determine when apparent changes are simply due to small sample sizes?
+This example naturally raises a fundamental question relevant not just in sports analytics but in any field that tracks performance over time: how can we efficiently detect statistically meaningful shifts in an observed performance metric, or determine when apparent changes are simply due to small sample variability?

 Across sports, sample size in relation to metric stabilization and changepoints is a widely discussed topic with researchers often asking how large a sample is needed to be reasonably confident in the corresponding results \citep{carleton2012small_sample, twinkietown2024sample_sizes}.
 This concern about small sample variability is foundational in statistics, with the James-Stein estimator providing a classic example in baseball: even seemingly straightforward (batting) averages can be misleadingly variable when based on limited data \citep{efron1977stein}.
-In this paper, we formalize the concept of metric stabilization, proposing methods for determining when a metric becomes sufficiently stable in baseball, and introduce algorithms for detecting changes in player performance metrics over time.

-We note that calculations to determine metric stabilization points should not be entirely based on player data (especially spanning multiple seasons), as players often change over the course of the season, as well as across seasons.
-In fact, our changepoint analysis (see Sections~\ref{sec:change}-\ref{sec:change-continuous}) indicates that for some statistics more than 60\% of detected changes occur outside of the first or last month of the season (i.e., occuring in May through August).